KTPI (AM)

 KTPI (1340 AM, "News Talk 1340 KTPI") is a commercial radio station that is licensed to Mojave, California, United States and serves the Antelope Valley area.
 The station is owned by RZ Radio LLC and airs a news/talk format.
 KTPI is the radio home of the Lancaster JetHawks, a Minor League Baseball team in the California League.

 KTPI has a website under construction as of July, 2019; it is identified as "Magic 1340", indicating a format change is in the works.

 History

 KDOL

 The station first signed on May 1, 1961 as KDOL with a country music format.
 In the late 1970s, KDOL enjoyed its greatest success led by zany morning disc jockey "Country" Tom Fielding and afternoon DJ Gene "The King Of Mobile Disco" Pro.
-The station played top 40 and oldies by its own version of automatic formatting in the early 1980s.
+The station played top 40 and oldies with its own version of automatic formatting in the early 1980s.

 In July 1985, Chambers Broadcasting purchased KDOL and its FM sister station KDOL-FM for $475,000.
 As Chambers also owned KTPI (then on 103.1 FM), and the Federal Communications Commission (FCC) at the time limited radio station ownership to one AM and one FM station per market, KDOL-FM was spun off to Antelope Broadcasting, which owned KAVL.
 The following year, KDOL adopted a gold-based adult contemporary music format.